Utilise cloud computing in business for cost effective online backups, outsourced servers and full scalability, no matter the size of your company.

 Virtual office flexibility

-With the number of internet-enabled devices increasing, such as smartphones and tablets, accessing data from one online source is even more of a convenience.
-If all tech fails, you can still access your files from someone else’s laptop or an internet café or library.
+With the number of internet-enabled devices increasing, accessing data from multiple devices is highly convenient.
+If all of your IT fails, you can still access your data from someone else’s device.

 Reduced IT costs

-- the cost of system upgrades, new hardware and software may be included in your contract (ask us at Woodstock IT about our packages!)
+- the cost of system upgrades (new hardware and software may be included in your contract)

 - you no longer need to pay wages for expert staff (we can do all the hard work for you!)